University of North Carolina at Chapel Hill scientists reveal potential of swine coronavirus jumping from animals to people.

 Cross-protective herd immunity often prevents humans from contracting many coronaviruses found in animals.
 However, results from the testing done by Edwards and her team suggest that humans have not yet developed such immunity to SADS-CoV.

-“SADS-CoV is derived from bat coronaviruses called HKU2, which is a heterogenous group of viruses with a worldwide distribution,” Edwards said.
+“SADS-CoV is derived from bat coronaviruses called HKU2, which is a heterogeneous group of viruses with a worldwide distribution,” Edwards said.
 “It is impossible to predict if this virus, or a closely related HKU2 bat strain, could emerge and infect human populations.
 However, the broad host range of SADS-CoV, coupled with an ability to replicate in primary human lung and enteric cells, demonstrates potential risk for future emergence events in human and animal populations.”

 In response to these findings, Edwards and colleagues tested the broad-spectrum antiviral remdesivir as a potential method of treatment for the infection.